jr551/AIO-Updater/README.md

 - Don't close any windows!!
 As one is the Rust Rcon and the other is checking if RustDedicated is still running, so if RustDedicated closes it will automatically start it back up.
 - If you are wanting to use a Custom Map please use the "AIO Updater V1.0 - Custom Map".
 - All others (Barren,Hapis, Procedural, etc) can use the other folder, just change "set serverlevel=Procedural Map" To the appropriate map.
-- server.hostname, server.description, server.headerimage, server.logoimage, server.url and any other that are not in the "AIO_Config.bat" are configured in "C:\Rust\server\YourServerIdentity\cfg\server.cfg".